zoopdoop/dotlit/README.lit.md

     res.send(litFile.html);

 ## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
+Please maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).
+Lint and test your code using the existing [Gruntfile](http://gruntjs.com/).

 ## Release History